tusharteji/homebrew-almaclient/how-to.md

-#HOW TO CREATE A PRIVATE HOMEBREW TAP
+# HOW TO CREATE A PRIVATE HOMEBREW TAP

-##Creating a Tarball for your tap
+## Creating a Tarball for your tap

 1. Create a new empty repository on GitHub
 2. Clone the repository to your local workstation

-'''git clone <url-of-the-remote-repo>'''
+'git clone <url-of-the-remote-repo>'

 3. Write your script inside the cloned repository and make it executable using the following command:

-'''chmod +x <script-name>'''
+'chmod +x <script-name>'

 4. Commit changes locally and update the corresponding remote repository.
 While inside the local repository, run: